CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 > Tip: The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
 > To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

-`Main` has only one class called [`MainApp`](../src/main/java/seedu/task/MainApp.java).
-It is responsible for,
+`Main` has a single class called [`MainApp`](../src/main/java/seedu/task/MainApp.java).

-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At app launch it initializes the components in the correct sequence, and their constructors, passing necessary information to the relevant components.
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+* At shut down it shuts down the components and invokes cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.

-* `EventsCenter` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
+* `EventsCenter` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design). e.g. use events when communicating between `Model` and `UI`.
 * `LogsCenter` : This class is used by many classes to write log messages to the App's log file.

-The rest of the App consists of four components.
+The architecture consists of four other major components.

 * [**`UI`**](32-ui-component) : Initializes the UI for the app.
 * [**`Logic`**](33-logic-component) : Executes the commands.